LEADERSHIP DEVELOPMENT*Important: You can apply for more than one program!!*

-Site Management and Anchor Construction (SMAC) Rock & IceSMAC is an instructional rock & ice climbing skill development program for students interested in acquiring safe, comprehensive, top roped climbing, anchor construction and teaching skills.
-Rock SMAC runs for 6 weeks in both fall and late spring, Ice SMAC early in the spring semester only.
+SMAC is an instructional rock & ice climbing skill development program for students interested in acquiring safe, comprehensive, top roped climbing, anchor construction and teaching skills.
+Both Rock and Ice SMAC run throughout the entire semester (Rock in Fall semester and Ice in Winter semester), with four mandatory hands-on weekends.
 Emphasis is placed on fundamentals of equipment, climbing technique, belaying & rapelling technique and safe management of climbing instruction areas in an institutional setting.
 Completion of SMAC is mandatory for UVM student climbers interested in leading climbing trips for the UVMOC.

-Rock SMAC Application Fall 2015.
+Apply: Fall 2018 Rock SMAC Application

-Your Fall 2015 Rock SMAC Leaders!!!
+Your Fall 2018 Rock SMAC Leaders -

-Paddle for Development (PFD) *Fall OnlyPaddling for Development is a dynamic canoe and sea kayak leadership course offered by the UVM Outing Club.
-As part of this flat and moving water UVMOC canoe and kayak leader training program, participants will demonstrate proficiency in the areas of: paddling strokes, boat control, rescues, portaging techniques, and trailing skills.
-PFD curriculum will be based on ACA canoeing and coastal kayaking material.
+Kayak Paddling for Development (PFD) is a sea kayak leadership course offered by the UVM Outing Club.
+As part of this flat and moving water UVMOC kayak leader training program, participants will demonstrate proficiency in the areas of: paddling strokes, boat control, rescues, portaging techniques, and trailing skills.
+PFD curriculum will be based on coastal kayaking material.
 Both beginners and intermediate paddlers are encouraged to apply.

-Your Fall 2015 Kayak PFD Leaders!!!
+Your Fall 2018 Kayak PFD Coordinators

 The Canoe PFD program is designed as a semester long teaching program, with three weekend practicums, emphasizing entry-level paddling skills for individuals desiring to both further their personal canoeing skill as well as become a capable canoe instructor for the UVM Outing club.
 The three weekends include: one in the Adirondack's where we will camp lakeside getting to know one-another as well as working on both hard and soft skills, one weekend woking on white water canoeing skills on one of Vermont's many beautiful rivers, and the final weekend is a two day class, certifying the students as Level 1 American Canoe Association instructors.
 Canoe PFD meets once a week in addition, for a classroom session.

-Canoe PFD Application Fall 2015
+Apply: Fall 2018 Canoe PFD Application

 Backcountry Skiing/Boarding and Avalanche Awareness Program (BSAAP)